Fertility

 “I recently had a couple in their late thirties who were having problems because the male partner needed to use Viagra when his wife was ovulating.

-“They both agreed to put a calendar in the cupboard which he’d check to see the days his partner was ovulating.”
-After only two months, and a few more meetings and acupuncture sessions with Denise, they fell pregnant.
+From there, we focused on uncovering better ways for them to communicate around sex and fertility.
+They both agreed to put a calendar in the cupboard which he’d check to see the days his partner was ovulating.

 2. Disconnection through disagreement

-“He doesn’t believe ‘minor’ lifestyle changes like cutting out sugar, coffee or alcohol will make a difference; his unwillingness upsets me as I feel he’s not as committed as I am,” Olivia explained.
+“He doesn’t believe ‘minor’ lifestyle changes like cutting out sugar, coffee or alcohol will make a difference.
+His unwillingness upsets me as I feel he’s not as committed as I am,” Olivia explained.
 “I also feel jealous that he will still be able to have a genetic child even if we use donor eggs, whereas, for me, that option will be gone forever.”

-“The listener has to tell the talker what they heard, and then the roles switch.
-Everyone likes to feel heard and understood, and with such a heated topic as infertility, this sometimes doesn’t happen.”
+Then, the listener reflects back what they heard, before switching roles.
+“Everyone likes to feel heard and understood,” Denise says.
+“And with such a heated topic as infertility, this sometimes doesn’t happen.”

 Compromise through communication